Skip to main content

 To trust that justice ultimately rests in His hands.

-We are living in an age of extremes, also an age of invitation.
+We are living in an age of extremes, also an age of salvation.
 Perhaps the most courageous thing is to respond and say “yes”.
 Yes to His leadership.
 His limits.
 His wisdom.
 His peace.
 His way.

 We cannot quiet the nations, news, or naysayers, but we can quiet our souls.